Wang-Lin-boop/GeminiMol/README.md

 ## Application

-_As a potent molecular representation model, GeminiMol finds applications in **ligand-based virtual screening, target identification, and quantitative structure-activity relationship (QSAR)** modeling of small molecular drugs.
+_As a molecular representation model, GeminiMol finds applications in **ligand-based virtual screening, target identification, and quantitative structure-activity relationship (QSAR)** modeling of small molecular drugs.
 Moreover, by exploring the encoding space of GeminiMol, it enables **scaffold hopping** and facilitates the generation of innovative molecules._

 ![benchmark](imgs/benchmark.png)